Azathothas/Stars/README.md

 - [volkandindar/agartha](https://github.com/volkandindar/agartha) – a burp extension creates dynamic payloads to reveal injection flaws(LFI, RCE, SQLi), generates user access tables to spot authentication/authorization issues, and copys Http requests as JavaScript code.
 - [Peco602/findwall](https://github.com/Peco602/findwall) – Check if your provider is blocking you!
 - [yogeshojha/rengine](https://github.com/yogeshojha/rengine) – reNgine is an automated reconnaissance framework for web applications with a focus on highly configurable streamlined recon process via Engines, recon data correlation and organization, continuous monitoring, backed by a database, and simple yet intuitive User Interface. reNgine makes it easy for penetration testers to gather reconnaissance with minimal configuration and with the help of reNgine's correlation, it just makes recon effortless.
-- [xnl-h4ck3r/GAP-Burp-Extension](https://github.com/xnl-h4ck3r/GAP-Burp-Extension) – Burp Extension to find potential endpoints. parameters, and generate a custom taregt wordlist
+- [xnl-h4ck3r/GAP-Burp-Extension](https://github.com/xnl-h4ck3r/GAP-Burp-Extension) – Burp Extension to find potential endpoints. parameters, and generate a custom target wordlist
 - [sdushantha/dora](https://github.com/sdushantha/dora) – Find exposed API keys based on RegEx and get exploitation methods for some of keys that are found
 - [user1342/AutoDroid](https://github.com/user1342/AutoDroid) – A tool for automating interactions with Android devices - including ADB, AndroGuard, and Frida interactivity.
 - [t3l3machus/toxssin](https://github.com/t3l3machus/toxssin) – An XSS exploitation command-line interface and payload generator.